+Sewell, on how the students examined Greenhouse Gas emissions from Facebook.
 The explosion of online advertising expenditure in recent years confirms that marketers have a love affair with digital.
 Investments in Australia saw a \$2.3 billion increase from \$5.3 billion in 2015 to \$7.6 billion in 2017, (IAB, 2017).
-We can't deny it; online advertising has fast become one of the go-to channels for marketers.
+We can't deny it; online advertising has fast become one of the go-to channel for marketers.
+Despite the fact that many consumers have reported negative emotions towards online advertising, with 67% of Australians and 64% of New Zealanders saying they find it annoying and usually irrelevant, and 25% of Australians and 20% of New Zealand PC users adopting ad blocking software, marketers still invest in digital, salivating over its ease of use, measurability and perceived positive environmental credentials.